mkarneim/generictype/README.md

+![GenericType]
-GenericType -  Runtime Generic Type Resolution for Java
+Runtime Generic Type Resolution for Java
 =================================================

-![Logo][logo]

 GenericType is a utility class that considerably eases the resolution of generic type information at runtime.